David A. Christian: Distinguished Service Cross

-Headquarters, U.S. Army, Vietnam, General Orders No. 1192 (April 7, 1969)

 Post-military service

 Christian was elected National Commander of the Legion of Valor in 1978 and National Adjutant in 1980.
 He holds a lifetime Board of Directors position with the Legion of Valor.
 Membership of the Legion of Valor is restricted to those who have been awarded the Medal of Honor, Distinguished Service Cross, Navy Cross, or Air Force Cross.

 Frustrated with how Vietnam War veterans were treated upon their return to the United States, both by the general public and the government, Christian became an advocate and veterans leader.
 He founded the United Vietnam Veterans Organization (UVVO), whose members joined Vietnam Veterans of America at the 1985 VVA National Convention in Detroit after UVVO dissolved.

-Christian served as a Presidential Schedule "C" employee under President Jimmy Carter in 1978 but was fired for his outspokenness.
-The story then appeared on the front page of the New York Times on January 25, 1979.

 Christian went on to serve as Regional Director of the US Department of Labor (Region 3) and then as Assistant State Director in Pennsylvania.
 His efforts made Pennsylvania the only State to be in compliance with establishing outreach centers.
 He worked with then Secretary of Labor and Industry, Charles Lieberth, and continued this program under the Reagan administration and Pennsylvania Governor Dick Thornburgh.
 During his tenure millions of dollars were brought into the outreach centers that helped veterans with employment and to obtain disability assistance for longer than 20 years.

 In July 1981, material pertaining to Agent Orange health issues was stolen from his office in what Christian characterized as a "Watergate type" burglary.

-Christian is a former Fox News military analyst, having worked with them from 2002-2003.
+Christian is a former Fox News military analyst, having worked with them from 2002 to 2003.
 Christian is also interviewed in the documentary Picking Up the Pieces (Making sense of the 60's V.5).
 Christian also appears in the John Pilger "Heroes" documentary.

 He collaborated with William Hoffer on the 1991 autobiographical Victor Six.